Python

 Acquires the global interpreter lock, allowing access to the Python interpreter.
 The provided closure F will be executed with the acquired Python marker token.

 If implementing #[pymethods] or #[pyfunction], declare py: Python as an argument.
-PyO3 will pass in the token to grant access to the GIL context in which the function is running, avoiding the need to call with_gil.
+PyO3 will pass in the token to grant access to the GIL context in which the function is running, avoiding the need to call attach.

 If the current thread does not yet have a Python “thread state” associated with it, a new one will be automatically created before F is executed and destroyed after F completes.